oracle-livelabs/em-omc/enterprise-manager/emcc/em-monitoring-overview/em-monitoring-overview.md

      ![start new analysis button](images/event-compression/start-new-analysis.png " ")

 5. A pop-up displays:
-     - Enter a name for the analysis such as “Coherence Targets Policy Analysis” and add an optional description.
+     - Enter a name for the analysis: "**Coherence Targets Policy Analysis**”.

      - Next, select the targets for the analysis.
-For this, let’s keep the default “Group” selection under the field “Select target type”.
+For “Select target type”,  keep the default **Group** selection.

-     - In the dropdown ‘Select a Group’ list, select “Coherence Targets”.
-For the purpose of this lab, the group Coherence Targets has been created that contains targets of type Coherence Cluster, Coherence Cache and Coherence Node.
+     - In the dropdown "Select a Group" list, select **Coherence Targets**.
+          - **Note**: The group Coherence Targets was previously created and contains targets of type Coherence Cluster, Coherence Cache and Coherence Node.

-     - For the time range of these events, select from April 25, 2023 to May 12, 2023. **Note:** you can specify a time range with a maximum of 31 days.
+     - For the time range of these events, enter **04/25/2023** to **05/12/2023**.

-     - And finally, because your policy is still in the draft state, click ‘Include Draft Policy’ so that your policy is used in the analysis.
+     - Check "**Include Draft Policy**" so that your draft policy is used in the analysis.

      At the end, your analysis criteria should look like the following: